ds-horizon/delivr-web-panel/README.md

 - Copy the deployment keys from the dashboard
 - **Important**: Burn these keys into your mobile app code
 - Release your app to App Store/Play Store with the embedded keys
-- Now you're ready to send CodePush updates!
+- Now you're ready to send DOTA updates!

 #### Step 4: Deploy Updates
-You can send CodePush updates in two ways:
+You can send DOTA updates in two ways:
 - **Web Dashboard**: Upload and deploy directly through this interface
 - **Delivr CLI**: Deploy from your terminal/CI pipeline <!-- TODO: CLI Doc Link-->